Inpatient Rehabilitation Program

 WeeFIM results for Phoenix Children’s inpatient rehabilitation program show that:

-• The overall number of points gained representing functional improvement on average per patient is higher than that of comparable programs around the country for calendar year 2023 and above the national average for the fourth quarter (October - December) of 2023.
+• The overall number of points gained representing functional improvement on average per patient is higher than that of comparable programs around the country for the first quarter (January - March) of 2024, and similar to the national average for the second quarter (April - June) of 2024.

 • Our staff is providing the right amount of therapy, and our kids are working hard to improve their level of functional independence.
 They’re making great strides, so they can get better and go home sooner.